-We have audited the consolidated and Parent Company financial statements (the "financial statements") of Elephant Capital plc for the year ended 31 August 2015, which comprise the consolidated statement of profit or loss and other comprehensive income, the consolidated and parent company statements of financial position, the consolidated and Parent Company statements of cash flows, the consolidated and Parent Company statements of changes in equity and notes 1 to 25.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ("IFRSs") as adopted by the European Union.
+The consolidated and parent company financial statements of the Company for the year ended 31 August 2015, which comprise the consolidated statement of profit or loss and other comprehensive income, the consolidated and parent company statements of financial position, the consolidated and parent company statements of cash flows, the consolidated and parent company statements of changes in equity and notes 1 to 25, have been audited by the Company's auditors by Grant Thornton Limited (Isle of Man).
+Their unqualified audit report is included in full in the annual report and audited financial statements of the Company for the year ended 31 August 2015, which will be available for download from the Company's website at www.elephantcapital.com shortly.